VManolas/golang-learning/learning-go/README.md

 - Which tool do you use for package-management
 - Remember: the tight relationship between package names and your directory structure (not just within a project, but within the entire workspace).
 What is the difference between the workspace and the project?
 - How to handle the dependency `github.com/mattn/go-sqlite3`
+- What is a singleton? (see Example 13b) How to run Example 13b?
+- Example 14a didn't return the error :/
+- `go fmt ./...` --> can't load package: package learning-go: no Go files in /Users/vasileiosmanolas/go/src/learning-go (?)
+- This is necessary because strings are **immutable**?
+Do not change?
+Example15
+- If you iterate over a string using `range`, you’ll get `runes`, not bytes (?)
+- Example 16 - Using functions like this can help decouple code from specific implementations much like we achieve with interfaces. - ??